Doctor of Philosophy (PhD) in Nursing

 - One of Nursing 7300-7310: Reading Courses in a Substantive Area for Research

 Because the 'fit' between student and supervisor has been identified as the main predictor of success in doctoral programs, the applicant's research interest must align with that of one of our research-intensive faculty members.
+Potential applicants must have a confirmed supervisor prior to acceptance and are encouraged to start this process as soon as possible.

 The first step in the application process is to contact one of the faculty members profiled below.
 For additional information about the PhD program or the application process please contact Michelle Caines-Puddester, academic program assistant to Graduate Programs and Research at firstname.lastname@example.org.